 1. Screen clients beforehand with a brief questionnaire

-Most consumer facing law firms deal with a lot of “tire-kickers” who may inquire about legal services despite having no real claim or legal issue, or no budget to afford the services.
+Most consumer-facing law firms deal with “tire-kickers.”
+These are people who may inquire about legal services, despite having no real claim or legal issue, or lack the budget to afford the services.

-One technique is to use a brief (i.e., 10-15 questions max) intake questionnaire.
-You can gather some basic data such as their contact info, the names of opposing parties, their current employment status and income, and some details about their legal matter.
+One technique is to use a brief (i.e., 10-15 questions max) legal intake questionnaire to gather some basic information, such as:

-Collecting this information upfront enables admin staff at the firm to perform a conflict check, review the merits of the person’s matter, and ensure that they can afford the services before deciding whether or not to bring them in for a consultation with an attorney.
+Collecting this information upfront enables admin staff to perform a conflict check, review the merits of the person’s matter, and ensure that they can afford the services before deciding whether to bring them in for a consultation.

 Ideally, you should use an online intake form tool to make this process easy for your prospective client.
-For example, Lexicata offers online intake forms that are mobile-responsive, so that clients can fill them out anywhere, even on a mobile device.
+For example, Clio Grow offers online intake forms that are mobile-responsive, so that clients can fill them out anywhere, on any device.